Accessibility Policy< Go Back

 Access notes: You can access Hackney Bridge by crossing the bridge closest to No. 90 venue.
 This bridge has a disabled lift on the same side as No. 90.

-Covid and Entrance Policy
+COVID & Entrance Policy

 Body Movements is a grass-roots, community-based, rave experience.
 The health and safety of our family, guests, staff, and DJs, is our top priority.
 Whilst COVID is still interrupting lives, we kindly ask for everyone to be responsible and keep our community safe by testing before you come, even if you’re double vaxxed.
 You do not need to show vaccination cards at present or test results.
 This policy will be updated according to Govenment law.

 To help us manage the door, we ask you to stick to the time your ticket says, or you could risk a late fee, £10 per person if you’re late.
 If you’ve brought a timed-entry ticket, they are cheaper than standard tickets so please be on time, or risk a late fee, period.
 If you are disabled, whether that is a physical or non-visible disability, and you’re worried about being on time, please email us before the festival at firstname.lastname@example.org.
 You’ll receive an email from the event organisers, which you can show at accreditation, meaning no late fee.